 Pondering the progress of technology – comparing my first hand-held GPS receiver from 1999 to the GNSS chip that’s in my 2019 smartphone…

-Thanks to the excellent book “Things Come Apart” by Todd McLellan we can see inside the Magellan without slicing it in to pieces.
+As luck would have it I have a copy of the excellent book “Things Come Apart” by Todd McLellan so we can see inside the Magellan without slicing it in to pieces.
 It basically consists of RF front end (antenna, filters, AGC), some A-to-D and the brains (signal aquisition, tracking, navigation solution) in an ASIC & micro-controller/ROM/RAM with a dedicated LCD display and keypad.
-My unit has a manufacturing date-code of “13 99” so it was built in 1999.
+My unit has a manufacturing date-code of “13 99” so it’s likely was built in week 13 of 1999.
 The specifications claim this is a 12-channel receiver – that means it can decode & lock to the signals from at most 12 satellites at the same time.
 It’s a big chunk of 1990s electronics dedicated to just one task which it does rather well.

 I upgraded my previous smartphone to the Galaxy S10+ in 2019 – exactly 20 years after the GPS 315 was built.
 Thanks to the Tech Insights site we can see inside the Samsung Galaxy S10+ too – amazingly the “GPS” receiver function is now contained in a tiny 3mm x 5mm Broadcom BCM47752KLB1G GNSS chip.
 It’s also much more fully featured than the GPS315 as it is “multi-constellation” and can receive not only GPS signals but also signals from the GLONASS, GALILEO and BEIDOU constellations.
 It takes just a few seconds to get a fix and the power consumption is orders of magnitude lower than the old Magellan unit too.
 The GNSS function is just a tiny portion of the whole Galaxy S10+ device, which by 1990s standards looks like a supercomputer.